godwokenrises/godwoken-doc/docs/gaslessFeature.md

 - The `tx.to` must be set to the `Entrypoint` contract.
 - `tx.gas` is equals to `op.callGasLimit + op.verificationGasLimit * 3`.

+The gasless feature doesn't work with the native token transfer, which means the user still needs to pay the gas fee.
+And it doesn't allow users to pay the gas fee with ERC20 tokens either.
+The gasless feature only supports paying the gas fee with native tokens.

 ### Use cases